-From today’s perspective, Shiomi’s Spatial Poems also constitute what could be called a ‘small data’ operation: networked data mining, mapping, and data visualization.
+From today’s perspective, Shiomi’s Spatial Poems also constitute what could be called a small data operation: networked data mining, mapping, and data visualization.

 Moreover, there is a striking similarity between Shiomi’s prompts and minimalism with a social medium that is wildly popular at the time of writing this essay (to the point of being considered the defining audio-visual and social medium of contemporary youth): the Chinese website 抖音 Douyin, known elsewhere as TikTok.
 The enormously addictive social media platform consists of very short (usually ten to fifteen second) videos, most of which have been recorded by TikTok users themselves with their mobile phones.
 TikTok has also become known for its viral challenges in which certain dance choreographies or (sometimes dangerous) stunts are performed in front of the camera.
 Such delight in “difference from sameness” is seen in both Shiomi’s less than viral poetry and on the TikTok #FYP (For You Page).
 In retrospect, one could call Shiomi’s Spatial Poems a perfect pre-Internet, TikTok prototype.